Eliza Stephens: Death and descendants

 Because Russian law forbade the recognition of an illegitimate child and imposed harsh penalties on the parents, (Note: Russian law forbade legitimization of children born outside of marriage under the Russkaya Pravda from the 11th century.
 Adoption of the Sobornoye Ulozheniye in 1649, barred even the ability to legitimize a child if the parents subsequently married.
 Punishment for a woman guilty of the "sin of fornication", of which an illegitimate child was evidence, ranged from forcibly requiring her to join a convent, to pay a fine, or to complete a ten-year penance.
 Peter the Great imposed imprisonment as a penalty for the father and required fathers to support their illegitimate offspring.
 Legitimization remained banned except in extraordinary circumstances until 1902.)
 Speransky came up with a plan to care for Annette and protect her from the social stigma attached to illegitimacy.
-In February 1816, he brought her from Kyiv back to Velikopolye.
+In February 1816, he brought her from Kiev back to Velikopolye.
 Enlisting the help of Maria Weikard, he proposed that Annette be enrolled in a boarding school in Saint Petersburg, where she could study music, English, French, German, and Russian, and be raised in the Russian Orthodox faith.
 To explain why he was providing funds for her, Annette was to be enrolled under the name of Anna Andreevna Smirnovna, as the fictitious orphan daughter of Speransky's nephew, Andrey Smirnov, who had died without having any children.
 She studied in the boarding house of Madame Vogel and prepared to graduate in the middle of February 1824.
 In April 1825, at the home of Alexei Andreyevich Yelagin and his cousin Avdotya Yelagina in Saint Petersburg, Annette married Alexey Osipovich Imberg, an administrator for Nikolai Repnin-Volkonsky, the Governor-General of the Poltava Governorate.
 Their first child was born in 1826 and others in 1827 and 1828.
 Speransky continued to support their family, sending an allowance of 1,000 rubles annually, approximately 40 times the annual wage of a typical skilled worker in Saint Petersburg.
 In 1830, he secured a position for Imberg in Vilna, where he worked as the postal inspector.
 Imberg was granted the Order of St. Stanislav, recognising meritorious service, in the 2nd degree in 1836 and the following year had another child.